-In the afternoon you will drive to Thimphu - a journey of around $1\frac{1}{2}$ -2 hours.
-Thimphu has an attractive valley location and is relatively small for a capital city although it has grown greatly in recent years.
-When you arrive in Thimphu you will drive up to see the large Buddha statue, perched above the town, this will give you excellent views and is a good way to orientate yourself to Thimphu and its surrounds.
+On arrival you will be met by your guide and driver for the onward journey to Thimphu - a drive of around $1\frac{1}{2}$ -2 hours.
+Thimphu has an attractive valley location and is relatively small for a capital city but has grown greatly in recent years.
+If time permits, when you arrive in Thimphu you will drive up to see the large Buddha statue, perched above the town, this will give you excellent views and is a good way to orientate yourself to Thimphu and its surrounds.